dafo16ac/df-portfolio/README.md

 <h1 align="center"> Portfolio </h1>

 I am Davide, graduate in Finance with a background in Philosophy.

-Due to my passion for data and data interpretation, I have been autonomously expanding my knowledge and dexterity in data science/engineering and then worked as junior data scientist.
+Lifelong learning is of the utmost importance, especially when it is based upon the right interpretation and presentation of the data.

-Here is my *Portfolio* where I provide an overview of and respective links to my projects.
+Here is my *Portfolio* where I provide an overview of and respective links to my projects in Data Science-Engineering.

 It would be my pleasure to get in contact with you so that we can further discuss ideas and implementation steps.

 Feel free to reach out to me on LinkedIn at [Davide Fogarolo](https://www.linkedin.com/in/davide-fogarolo/).

 ## Projects Overview
 | Title | Repository | Topics | Start Date | Latest Update | v.